 For years I have been enjoying sleeping on silk.
 Growing up, my mother always slept with a silk scarf on her pillow and encouraged my sister and I to do the same as it was so good for our skin and hair.
 I quickly fell in love with this natural fabric and decided to explore the idea of making silk pillowcases and baby cot sheets, going on to expand into luxury loungewear and accessories.

 Looking for an alternative to traditional silk that has a shiny finish, I found a particular mulberry silk production that extracts the silk from the cocoon after the moth has left the cocoon.
-The result is a beautifully rich mulberry silk which, because of the particular way it is produced, is more like a fine linen with a beautiful matt lustre rather than the shiny finish of traditional silk.
-It has a momme weight of 19.
+It is not a wild silk as all mulberry silk is farmed through a production known as sericulture.
+The result of the production is a beautifully rich mulberry silk (momme weight 19) which, because of the particular way it is produced, is more like a fine linen with a beautiful matt lustre rather than the shiny finish of traditional silk.

 Committing to our social responsibility, The Ethical Silk Company has pledged to donate 10% profits to charity.
 Having visited the Jeevan Jyothi AIDS Centre in Theni, and witnessed first hand the tireless work carried out by the staff, I decided to pledge 5% company profits to the centre.
 Focus Ireland, a charity that works to prevent people becoming, remaining or returning to homelessness, also receive 5% company profits.